 Ball of Wax Audio Quarterly thrives on your submissions, which are encouraged from anyone (including previous contributors).
 We are always accepting submissions.

 Submissions of any nature are encouraged, as there will be both themed and unthemed installments of Ball of Wax in the near future.
-The next volume of Ball of Wax (#44, Spring 2016) will be vocals only!
-No instruments, just voices/mouth sounds.
-Be creative!
-Deadline: April 24th.
+The next volume of Ball of Wax (#45, Summer 2016) will be One Minute Singles!
+Only songs 60 to 90 second in length.
+Deadline: July 29th.

 Some future themes, should you care to submit along those lines: